Buffet breakfasts daily; 4 dinners, including dinners at local restaurants in Brussels and Vienna

 Inside visits and special features are shown in UPPERCASE in the tour description.

 ARRIVE IN PARIS, FRANCE.
 Check into your hotel.
-The rest of the day is free to explore the French capital.
+The rest of the day is free to explore the French capital with your CosmosGO app.
 Tonight, meet your Tour Director and fellow travelers.

 PARIS.
-Paris is a world-class city that probably has more familiar landmarks than almost any other city in the world.
+Paris is a world-class city with more familiar landmarks than almost any other city in the world.
 This morning, see these sites during the included city tour with an expert Local Guide.
-In the afternoon, feel like a French aristocrat on the optional walking tour through the opulent Palace of Versailles.
-Tonight, consider joining the optional dinner at a typical restaurant.
-(B)
+In the afternoon, feel like a French aristocrat on an optional walking tour through the opulent Palace of Versailles.
+Tonight, consider joining an optional dinner at a typical French restaurant.

-BRUSSELS–ANTWERP–ROTTERDAM, HOLLAND–AMSTERDAM AREA.
-Start the day by getting to know the international port city of Antwerp.
+BRUSSELS–ANTWERP–AMSTERDAM AREA, HOLLAND.
+Start the day by getting to know the international port city of Antwerp with a Local Guide.
 See the centuries-old Diamond Quarter, the largest diamond district in the world; the Royal Academy of Fine Arts, founded in 1663; the 14th-century Cathedral of Our Lady with its triptychs by Rubens; and much more.
-Cross the border into South Holland and stop in Rotterdam, the “Gateway to the World,” for an introduction to Europe’s busiest port, boasting an eclectic tapestry of architectural styles.
-Later, arrive in Amsterdam, vibrant capital of the Kingdom of the Netherlands.
-(B)
+Cross the border into South Holland and arrive in Amsterdam, vibrant capital of the Kingdom of the Netherlands.

 AMSTERDAM AREA–GRONINGEN–BREMERHAVEN, GERMANY.
-Depart Amsterdam and stop in Groningen, an important trade center in the 13th century that today is hailed as the “World Cycling City.”
+Depart Amsterdam and stop in Groningen, an important trade center in the13th century, which today is hailed as the “World Cycling City.”
 In the center of town, admire the Martini Tower with its 62-bell carillon, the Spanish Moorish synagogue, and much more.
 Reach Bremerhaven for a guided visit of the interactive GERMAN EMIGRATION CENTER, Europe’s largest museum about emigration, particularly German emigration to the United States.
-(B,D)

 BERLIN.
-On the included guided tour, learn how Berlin is no longer divided but every bit as fascinating.
-Once a city of stark contrasts, since the fall of the wall, Berlin has developed into a harmonious blend of old and new.
+On the included guided tour, learn how, since the fall of the wall, Berlin is no longer divided but every bit as fascinating.
+Once a city of stark contrasts, Berlin has developed into a harmonious blend of old and new.
 It has preserved the old buildings, such as the State Opera House and Brandenburg Gate; its neoclassic-style boulevards, such as the Kurfüstendamm and Unter den Linden; and it has created brand new buildings in the most daring, contemporary architectural styles.
 It is once again Germany’s capital and one of Europe’s most lively cities.
 This afternoon, maybe join an optional excursion.
-(B)

 VIENNA.
-Once the seat of the mighty Habsburg Empire and home to Strauss, Brahms, Beethoven, Hadyn, and Mozart, Vienna blends ornate baroque architecture with an irresistible musical heritage—you can almost hear the classical music as you stroll its streets.
-There’s much to enthrall you today on the included guided sightseeing tour.
+Once the seat of the mighty Habsburg Empire and home to Strauss, Brahms, Beethoven, Hadyn, and Mozart, Vienna blends ornate baroque architecture with an irresistible musical heritage.
+You can almost hear the classical music as you stroll its streets.
+There’s much to enthrall you today on your included guided sightseeing tour.
 Admire the fabulous State Opera House, Hofburg Palace, and Parliament.
-Later, maybe try some of Vienna’s heavenly Sachertorte at a traditional coffee house, or you could join the optional excursion to Schönbrunn Palace.
+Later, maybe try some of Vienna’s heavenly Sachertorte at a traditional coffee house, or join the optional excursion to Schönbrunn Palace.
 This evening, the included Viennese farewell dinner might be just the ticket!
-(B,D)

-VIENNA.
+BUDAPEST.
 Your vacation ends with breakfast this morning.
-(B)